Erich Schumann

 Erich Schumann (5 January 1898 – 25 April 1985) was a German physicist who specialized in acoustics and explosives, and had a penchant for music.
-He was a general officer in the army and a professor at the University of Berlin and the Technical University of Berlin.
+He was a general officer in the army and a professor at the University of Berlin and the Technische Hochschule Berlin.
 When Adolf Hitler came to power he joined the Nazi Party.
 During World War II, his positions in the Army Ordnance Office and the Army High Command made him one of the most powerful and influential physicists in Germany.
 He ran the German nuclear energy program from 1939 to 1942, when the army relinquished control to the Reich Research Council.
 His role in the project was obfuscated after the war by the German physics community's defense of its conduct during the war.
 The publication of his book on the military's role in the project was not allowed by the British occupation authorities.
 He was director of the Helmholtz Institute of Sound Psychology and Medical Acoustics.